Andrew5Pun/Spleet-It/README.md

 # Spleet-It
-Mac GUI for spleeter audio-processing library
+MacOS GUI for spleeter audio-processing library

+See the original [spleeter by deezer](https://github.com/deezer/spleeter) here.